GCBF+: A Neural Graph Control Barrier Function Framework for Distributed Safe Multi-Agent Control: Introduction

-We perform various hardware experiments on a swarm of Crazyflie drones to corroborate the practical applicability of the proposed framework.
-The hardware experiments consist of the drones safely exchanging positions in a crowded workspace in the presence of a moving obstacle and docking on a moving target while maintaining safety.
-We also perform extensive numerical experiments and provide empirical evidence of the improved performance of the proposed GCBF+ framework compared to the prior version of the algorithm (GCBFv0) in \cite{zhang2023distributed}, a state-of-the-art MARL method (InforMARL) \cite{nayak2023scalable}, and hand-crafted CBF-QP methods from \cite{wang2017safety}.
+To corroborate the practical applicability of the proposed method, we perform various hardware experiments on a swarm of Crazyflie drones.
+The hardware experiments consist of the drones safely exchanging positions in a crowded workspace in the presence of {static and moving obstacles} and docking on a moving target while maintaining safety.
+We also perform extensive numerical experiments and provide empirical evidence of the improved performance of the proposed GCBF+ framework compared to the prior version of the algorithm (GCBFv0) in \cite{zhang2023distributed}, a state-of-the-art MARL method (InforMARL) \cite{nayak2023scalable}, {MPC method from \cite{sathya2018embedded}}, and hand-crafted CBF-QP methods from \cite{wang2017safety}.
 We consider three 2D environments and two 3D environments in our numerical experiments consisting of linear and nonlinear systems.
-In the obstacle-free case, we train with 8 agents and test with over 1000 agents.
-In the linear cases, the performance improvement (in terms of safety rate) is of the order of 5\%, while in the nonlinear cases, the performance improvement is more than 30\%.
-In the obstacle environment, we consider only 8 obstacles in training, while in testing, we consider up to 128 obstacles.
+In the obstacle-free case, we train with $8$ agents and test with over $1000$ agents.
+In the linear cases, the performance improvement (in terms of safety rate) is about $5$\%, while in the nonlinear cases, the performance improvement is more than $30$\%.
+In the obstacle environment, we consider $8$ obstacles in training, while up to $128$ obstacles are considered in testing.
 These experiments corroborate that the proposed method outperforms the baseline methods in successfully completing the tasks in various 2D and 3D environments.